20 Foods That Help Prevent Colon Cancer and Rectal Cancer

 Ginger, one of the oldest spices in the world, is well known for its cold treating powers, but research suggests that it may also help reduce the risk of colon cancer.
 In one study, laboratory animals who received gingerol were found to have significantly fewer tumors and smaller tumors than animals in the control group.
 Gingerol is the main active compound in ginger.
 Fresh ginger, which is said to be the most effective form of ginger, is available year round in the produce section of supermarkets.

 The dietary fiber in barley increases bulk, softens stool, and shortens the transit time of fecal matter, thereby decreasing the risk of colon cancer.
 In addition, barley's fiber feeds the friendly bacteria in the large intestine, helping these bacteria to produce a short chain fatty acid called butyric acid, which helps maintain a healthy gut and prevent colon cancer.
 What's more, barley is loaded with selenium, with a mere cup of cooked barley containing more than 50% of the daily value for this trace mineral.
-A sufficient intake of selenim can greatly reduce your risk of developing colon cancer.
+A sufficient intake of selenium can greatly reduce your risk of developing colon cancer.
+Whole grain or hulled barley, the most fiber-rich and nutrient-dense type, is still relatively difficult to find in regular shops, but it is readily available through online vendors, such as these ones.

 Munching on red beets is a great way to reduce your risk of colon cancer.
 The fiber found in abundance in beetroots reduces the time the stool spends in the intestines, thereby limiting the colon's exposure to potential carcinogens.
 Also the green leafy tops of beets are edible and high in fiber, so don't throw them away — they can be cooked like spinach.
 In addition, several studies have shown that betacyanin, a phytochemical compound responsible for beets' intense purple color, is highly effective at fighting cancer, particularly colon cancer.
 To maximize beets' cancer-fighting properties, cook them only lightly.
 Research suggests their anti-cancer activity is reduced by heat.